ninezerozeronine/chip-computer/sphinx_docs/modules/ram.rst

 asserting the data stored in the address currently specified on the address pins to the input/output pins.
 When it's time to write, the chip needs to switch to write mode.
-To simplify control circuitry, only the write enable (active low) input is used to control switching between read and write mode (output enable (active low) is available as well).
+To simplify control circuitry, only the write enable (active low) input on the 6116SA is used to control switching between read and write mode (output enable (active low) is available on the chip as well).

 It takes time for the chip to switch modes and the pins to change from output to input.
 This time is referred to as tWHZ in the data-sheet and the following note